 This use of patents can be very valuable because it can allow your company to operate in areas where it might otherwise be shut out by existing patents.
-Hardware products usually have many components, so any hardware startup runs some risk of infringing a patent on some aspect of their product.
 By having your own patents, you can sometimes minimize the risk of patent lawsuits even if your company is infringing other patents.